Date : 23/07/2018,

 Viewing contact statistics in the spot display:

-I post here all the QSO that I could do with Dominican Republic and on which bands.
+I post here all the QSO that I could do with Faroe Islands and on which bands.

 Attention it is an extract, to have more detail it will go through the logbook then go to the research part.